resaba-kaypee/while-for-loops/README.md

 total += myArray[i]
 }

-//looping through a string in reverse usng for loop var myString = "esreveR";
+//looping through a string in reverse using for loop var myString = "esreveR";
 var reverseString = "";
 for(let i = myString.length -1; i >=0; i--;) {
 reverseString += myString[i];
+}

+//looping through a string in reverse using for of in a function function reverse(str) {
+let reversed = "";
+for(let char of str){
+reversed = char + reversed //its needed
+  }
+return reversed
 }